Great Khali was taller, but Big Show was better in the ring, and each was jealous of the other. Here’s how their real-life fight went down!

 Show apparently told Khali that he was out of line and shouldn’t have swung first (although in the George Lucas rerelease, it was Khali who swung first) and that it wouldn’t happen again.
 Khali nodded his head and said, ‘No problem, bro.’"

-Years later, The Great Khali gave his account of this infamous event in an interview with the website Youth Ki Awaaz.
+Years later, The Great Khali gave his account of this legendary showdown in an interview with the website Youth Ki Awaaz.

 Khali said many people cheered him on in that match.
 "The people were with me.
 Big Show was like – ‘Why?
 I am the white-skinned American here, so why is this audience with the Great Kha-li?’"